Overview

 Students who successfully complete this unit will be able to:

-1. Identify and describe the structure, sources, and key institutions of the Australian legal system, including the roles of the legislature, executive, and judiciary.
+1. Critically evaluate the structure, sources, and key institutions of the Australian legal system and its historical foundations, including the impact on Aboriginal and Torres Strait Islander peoples, and the roles of the legislature, executive, and judiciary.

-2. Discuss the role of judicial decisions in shaping legal doctrine and the role of alternative dispute resolution (ADR) in legal practice.
+2. Analyse the role of judicial decisions in shaping legal doctrine and explain the role and operation of alternative legal dispute resolution institutions and processes.

-3. Locate and select appropriate legal sources and apply the principles of statutory interpretation using established interpretive approaches and methods to resolve legal problems.
+3. Conduct legal research to locate and evaluate appropriate legal sources and apply relevant statutory interpretation principles using established interpretive approaches and methods to resolve legal problems.

-4. Recognise and apply ethical responsibilities and professional conduct in legal practice and reflect on the importance of personal wellbeing and emotional resilience in the study and practice of law.
+4. Demonstrate understanding of ethical responsibilities and professional conduct in legal practice and reflect on the application of wellbeing strategies in the study and practice of law.

 Teaching methods